twagar11/ansible-labs/4-playbooks-and-roles.md

-A playbook is a far more valuable way to approach this---not only will it perform all of the steps in one go, but it will also give you a record of how it was done for you to refer to later on.
+A playbook is a far more valuable way to approach this -- not only will it perform all of the steps in one go, but it will also give you a record of how it was done for you to refer to later on.
 There are multiple ways to do this, but consider the following as an example:

 ```
----
+ --
 - name: Install Apache
   hosts: frt01.example.com
   gather_facts: no